As a drum beginner, there lies a great musical journey ahead of you.

 We all work constantly on our skills and mindset to rock hard.

-If you’re willing to practice constantly and still enjoy your journey, I’m 110 % sure you’ll become a great musician.
+If you’re willing to practice constantly and still enjoy your journey, I’m 110 % sure you’ll become a great drummer.

-As a former newbie, I really wanted to tell you those things.
+As a former newbie, I really needed to share these lessons with you.

 Cheers,

-Hi John, thanks for your comment and I’m really glad that my tips can help you. ๐
+1. Hi John, thanks for your comment and I’m really glad that my tips can help you. ๐Ÿ™‚